 Okay, folks1 It's official!!!
 All you writers out there, whereever you are, whatever you write, check this out.
 Oh, and enter too.

 The 2012 Springfield Writers’ Guild 19th Annual Literary Poetry/Prose Contest, with the Jim Stone Grand Prize Memorial Awards, is now open for entries.
 Former member, Mabel Taylor founded the contest in 1993.
 Lee Ann Russell, Honorary Life Member of the Guild, is the chairperson of the contest.
 She was acquainted with Jim Stone, a SWG member and well-known poet, who worked at the Paul Mueller plant.
 After Mr. Stone died at the plant from a tragic fall 1997, SWG initiated three memorial categories in his honor.
 Guidelines and fees are now posted on our Contest page.
 Enter as many categories as you wish.
 Our fees are reasonable and you never know, you could be a winner of one of the Grand Prizes!
-For details, go to www.springfieldwritersguild.org.
+For details, go to www.springfieldwritersguild.or g.

 Entries will be taken until September 30th.
 Winners will be announced at our October meeting, which will be held the fourth Saturday in October, at the Heritage Cafeteria, corner of Battlefield and Fremont, Springfield, Missouri.